wikuskina/GroupProject/README.md

-# Online toy store group project, learning Java.
+# Online toy store group project in Java

+Group project with @Lerocean and @ekaterina-pa

-A sample database (not yet a real database) for the store, which consists of the following entities: <br>
+A sample database for online store was created.
+It consists of the following entities: <br>
 - User <br>
 - Product <br>
 - Catalog <br>